Sign up to our newsletter

 In the recent years, the collision of technology into the legal industry has proven to be unavoidable and ubiquitous.
 As with any new ‘disruption’ to an industry, this caused people and organizations to respond in different and untested ways.
 One such response was the wave of law firms looking to develop their own technology in-house.
 Millions of dollars were poured under the new umbrella of technology and innovation, and for almost every law firm who participated in this exercise, they came out the other end disappointed, burnt and with little to show.
 Being a software company ourselves and having worked with many law firms on developing software applications and productising legal services on our no code legal automation platform, we thought we would share our reasons for why law firms typically fail at developing software.

-Lawyers are trained to be perfect (risk averse), whilst software development is intrinsically imperfect
+Lawyers are trained to be perfect (risk adverse), whilst software development is intrinsic

 Software development is about progress over perfection.
 Having worked with many law firms and lawyers on innovation projects, one of the biggest impediments to success is the over-obsession with getting things perfect before getting it out into the market.
 Agile, lean start-up methodology is all about the practicality in getting market feedback as quickly and frequently as possible, in order to iterate towards the ‘perfect’ product.
 Law firms take the opposite approach.
 They often spend forever building a product that not only loses momentum because the tangible value is so far stretched that people lose interest and confidence, but they end up building a product that doesn’t solve the client’s problem.